bueler/fluid-solid-seminar/index.md

 title: Math 692 Graduate Seminar
 ---

-This will be the website for **Math 692 Graduate Seminar** on **Fluids: Mathematics and Numerics** in Spring 2025!
-Here I revised the title so elastic solids are in scope too.
+This will be the website for **Math 692 Graduate Seminar** on **Fluids and Solids: Mathematics and Numerics** in Spring 2025!

+Here I revised the title so that elastic solids are in scope too.
+The course schedule will say "Fluids: Mathematics and Numerics", but I am too lazy to make the change official.

 We are in the [Dept. of Mathematics and Statistics](http://www.uaf.edu/dms/) at the [University of Alaska Fairbanks](http://www.uaf.edu/).